Setting Business Boundaries: Risk Appetite Frameworks

 The risk appetite is not about avoiding risk.

-It’s also not about running risks blindly – the willingness to remain unaware of the dangerous side effects of accepting certain risks.
+It’s also not about taking risks mindlessly—it’s about being willing to remain unaware of the dangerous side effects of accepting certain risks.

 Instead, with a defined risk appetite, an organisation should be able to constantly tune its exposures to risk to provide the maximum potential benefit (an optimal decision mix) while also ensuring that the risks taken are consistent with the firm’s strategy and risk culture.